superkor/Invoice-Program-V2/README.md

 For example, doing a "Fun Zone" session twice in a day on Jan 18, 2023 should be inputed like:
 ![Session Example](https://github.com/superkor/Invoice-Program-V2/blob/main/images/sessionExample.png)

-Clicking on `Add Session` will add another row to add another session input.
+Clicking on `Add Session` will add another row to add another session input for the same day.
+Clicking on `Add Day` will add another box to add sessions done on a different day.

 The Date selector on each session row will be locked to the month and season you have selected.
 Months September to December will take the first year in the season.
 January to August will take the second year in the season.
 For example Decemeber in season 2022-2023 will be Dec 2022 but May in season 2022-2023 will be May 2023.